-The first Examiner introduced himself as the Faculty Head of Advanced Spellcraft, Magister Gillian Kilmer, a grey-haired gent with a soft, gentle face, attired in an Oxford tweet jacket that spoke of comfort over style.
+The first Examiner introduced himself as the Faculty Head of Advanced Spellcraft, Magister Gillian Kilmer, a grey-haired gent with a soft, gentle face, attired in an Oxford tweet jacket.

 The second was a hard-faced Chinese woman, her hair tied in a tight bun that stretched the skin of her head tautly.
 She introduced herself as the Department Head of Abjuration, Magus Liwen Du.
 She had on a severe uniform from which a pair of tanned legs extended without an ounce of fat, giving her a military air.

-Gwen’s better judgment floundered.
-How could a NoM be in such a position?
+Gwen felt her worldview flounder.
+How could an NoM be in such a powerful position?

-She applied herself to appear placid and professional as the man introduced himself.
-The Chinese professor wore a handsome mandarine jacket in the traditional style, with his quicksilver hair slicked back against his skull, accentuated by a pair of gold-rimmed glasses.
+She quickly put on her professional persona as she answered the man.
+The NoM professor wore a handsome mandarine jacket in the traditional style, with his quicksilver hair slicked back against his skull, accentuated by a pair of gold-rimmed glasses.

 "Welcome."
 Liwen drew Gwen's attention with an open palm.
 "I will begin first."

-“At your pleasure, Madam Du,” Gwen replied confidently.
-She sat poised in her chair, her white legs scissored over professionally, her back arched in an aesthetically pleasing way, her arms resting comfortably across her skirt.
+"At your pleasure, Madam Du," Gwen replied with confidence.
+She sat poised in her chair—her legs scissored and tucked, with her arms resting comfortably across her skirt.
 Her expression was expectant and anticipatory, eager, but also at ease.